-Use body language Body language will make you appear more confident and listenable which is a thing that we aim for.
+Use body language will make you appear more confident and listenable which is a thing that we aim for.

 Use ‘’We’’ instead of ‘’I’’ Since you are representing a country you should not say ‘’I’’.
-For example, we do not say ‘’I feel very honoured to attend this conference.’’
-Instead of that, we prefer saying ‘’We feel very honoured to attend this conference.’’
+For example, we do not say ‘’I feel very honored to attend this conference.’’
+Instead of that, we prefer saying ‘’We feel very honored to attend this conference.’’

 Speak clearly Try to be understandable.
 If anyone did not understand anything from your speech, then your speech is useless.

-Don’t look at your paper all the time Reading every sentence from a paper is a very annoying behaviour.
+Don’t look at your paper all the time Reading every sentence from a paper is a very annoying behavior.
 Try to make eye contact and look at your paperless as possible.

 Don’t try to memorize your speech, Of course, it would be great to memorize your speech but it is unnecessary.
 Use that time for understanding your topic and get enough information.